William F. Broidy

-William F. Broidy (1915–1959) was an American film and television producer.
+William Frederick Broidy (April 12, 1915 – July 14, 1959) was an American film and television producer.

 Early life

-William F. Broidy was born on April 12, 1915, in Chelsea, Massachusetts, a suburb of Boston.
+William F. Broidy was born on April 12, 1915, in Chelsea, Massachusetts, a suburb of Boston, to Lena and Julius Broidy.
 He had a brother, Steve Broidy, who later became the head of Allied Artists Productions.

 Career

 Broidy produced many films throughout the 1950s, including Northwest Territory, Bullwhip, Arson for Hire, etc. On television, he was the producer of The Adventures of Wild Bill Hickok from 1951 to 1958.

 Personal life

 With his wife Frances, he had three sons.
 His wife organized events for the Hadassah Women's Zionist Organization of America at their home in the San Fernando Valley in the 1950s.

 Death

-Mr. Broidy died on July 14, 1959, in Los Angeles, California.
+Broidy died on July 14, 1959, in Los Angeles, California.